datsuraku147/datsuraku147.github.io/_posts/2025-01-22-KnightCal.md

 date: 2025-01-22 18:48:20 +0800
 categories: [CTF]
 tags: [web]     # TAG names should always be lowercase
-description: My writeup for KnightCTF 2025 "KnightCal" challenge
+description: My writeup for the KnightCTF 2025 "KnightCal" challenge
 ---

 ## Introduction